 New action 1 - Carry out a consultation with all residents to determine the demand for garages in each area so that investment and disposal can be planned in line with the new strategy.

-We will now carry out a review of demand alongside the housing development strategy.
+When we have a full understanding of the demand levels, we will carry out a review of demand alongside the housing development strategy.